-So even though we’re going to call it a “challenge” because of some of you need motivation, let’s also think of it as an exploration of parenting strategies that give our kids the gift of unstructured play.
+Let’s think of this as an exploration of parenting strategies that give our kids the gift of unstructured play.
 What can WE do — within our parental comfort zones — to give our children the freedom to play?

-I regularly tackle themes or ideas and I’ll keep the master list here on this page, in case you miss it.
-I’ll also share related articles or local events that seem to fit into the spirit of Hummingbird Parenting.
+I regularly tackle Hummingbird Parenting themes or ideas and I keep the master list here on this page, in case you miss it.

 Here I am trying to stay warm and looking all stealth from my “far away” vantage point.
 I think this is may be the only photo in existence of me in action!